BIBLE CHRONOLOGY

 To solve the chronological puzzle of seemingly having too many years, all one needs to do is rely on the Word of God as the sole authority.

-Using solely the Bible, the equation from Creation until the year of Christ's death and the commencement of the Church, is as simple as:
+Using solely the Bible, the equation from Creation until the year of Christ's death and the commencement of the Church can be summarised as:

 1) Tally all chronological data from Creation until the removal of all the Jews to Babylon